 Each of our NEOs, other than Mr. Chin (who is a party to the ABM Senior Vice President Severance Policy), have entered into an employment agreement with the Company.
 The form of agreement reflects an "at-will" employment relationship, while at the same time affording some income security by specifying certain severance payments upon involuntary or constructive termination.
 Under the terms of these employment agreements (or in the case of Mr. Chin, the ABM Senior Vice President Severance Policy), an executive whose employment is terminated without cause by the Company, or who resigns for "good reason" (as such terms are defined in the NEOs' respective employment agreements), will be entitled to receive a multiple (2.5 for Mr. Salmirs; 2.0 for Messrs.
 Ellis, Feinberg, and Jacobsen, and Ms. Newborn; and 1.0 for Mr. Chin) of the sum of his or her base salary and target bonus, as well as a prorated portion of his or her annual bonus for the year of termination and 18 months of health insurance reimbursements.
 Additionally, if Messrs.
 Salmirs, Ellis, Chin, Feinberg, or Jacobsen, or Ms. Newborn voluntarily leaves the Company before age 60 and 10 years of service all unvested equity awards made after the effective date of the employment agreement will be forfeited.
 If Messrs.
 Salmirs, Ellis, Feinberg, or Jacobsen voluntarily leaves the Company at age 60 or older with 10 years of service their equity awards granted after the effective date of the employment agreement but at least one year prior to such retirement will continue to vest, in accordance with the terms of those awards.
-These employment agreements also provide that following termination of employment.
+These employment agreements also provide that following termination of employment for any reason, the officer will refrain from competing with, or soliciting the employees or customers of the Company for one year following the termination of employment.